Marry Me Again

-Marry Me Again is a 1953 comedy film written and directed by Frank Tashlin.
+Marry Me Again is a 1953 American comedy film written and directed by Frank Tashlin.
 It stars Robert Cummings and Marie Wilson.

 Plot

 Bill has an unusual dilemma when he returns home from the war in Korea, where he had been a pilot.
 Out of pride, he wants to provide the sole support for Doris and their family, but Doris isn't sure what to do because she has just inherited a fortune.